Updated on July 28th, 2020 by Bob Ciura

 Source: Investor Update

 Tesla’s primary growth catalyst is to expand sales of its core product line, as well as generate growth from new vehicles.
 In addition to the flagship Model S sedan, it has broadened its portfolio.
-Tesla is now looking to SUVs such as its Model X for growth.
-It also ramped up production of the Model 3 in January.
+Tesla is now looking to larger models such as SUVs like the Model X, and also its Cybertruck for growth.

 Tesla is investing heavily in strategic growth, through acquisitions as well as internal investment in new initiatives.
 First, Tesla acquired SolarCity in 2016 for $2.6 billion.
 Tesla is also ramping up vehicle production.
 Last year, it started production of battery cells for energy storage products at its Gigafactory 1 facility.
 Tesla also operates the Gigafactory 2 solar power facility.